The Monolith Garden Trail Is Worth A Stop On Your Way Through Kingman, Arizona

 Mountain Biking in Kingman, Arizona

-I also DO NOT recommend riding the Foothill Rim Trail or anything directly west of the Monolith Gardens loop.
-Apparently heavy rains in 2018 completely rutted out these trails and there has been no work to restore them since.
+I also DO NOT recommend riding the Foothill Rim Trail or anything directly west of the Monolith Garden Trail.
+Apparently, heavy rains in 2018 completely rutted out these trails and there has been very little work to restore them since.
 I’d say about 60% of the higher network is unrideable because of baby head rocks, erosion, and ‘bovine intervention’ (aka cows).

-Monolith Gardens Loop
+1. Monolith Garden Loop

-Metwell TH Parking (longer & more difficult) or Coyote TH Parking (easier & less difficult) > keep right on Monolith Gardens Loop.
+Route directions: Metwell TH Parking (longer & more difficult) or Coyote TH Parking (easier & less difficult) > keep right on Monolith Gardens Loop.
 The trails are well-marked, but it’s a good idea to have TrailForks downloaded to your phone or another map of the area.

-Camp Beale/Rattler Loop
+2. Camp Beale Loop

 There is another small network of mountain bike trails in Kingman, Arizona called White Cliffs.
-I haven’t ridden this area yet, but from what I’ve gathered from TrailForks, it sounds like it’s a brand new trail system that is expected to grow and expand.
+I haven’t ridden this area yet, but from what I’ve gathered from TrailForks, it sounds like it’s a brand-new trail system that is expected to grow and expand.